Victorsitou/disnake/docs/api.rst

     .. attribute:: entity_type

-        The entity type of a guild scheduled event being changed.
+        The entity type of a guild`?` scheduled event being changed.

         :type: :class:`GuildScheduledEventEntityType`

     .. attribute:: location

-        The location of a guild scheduled event being changed.
+        The location of a guild`?` scheduled event being changed.

         :type: :class:`str`

     .. attribute:: status

-        The status of a guild scheduled event being changed.
+        The status of a guild`?` scheduled event being changed.

         :type: :class:`GuildScheduledEventStatus`